Nintendo Switch system software: Nintendo eShop

 The Nintendo eShop option on the Home menu opens a WebKit-based interface that allows games to be purchased and downloaded from the Nintendo eShop.

 As well as games, the eShop offers select non-gaming apps.
 Niconico, a popular Japanese video service, launched for the Switch in Japan on 13 July 2017 and was the Switch's first third-party media app in any market.
 Hulu was the first video streaming application released for the Switch in the United States on 9 November 2017.
 In June 2018, Fils-Aimé said that conversations to bring Netflix to the Switch were "on-going".
 A YouTube application was released on 8 November 2018.
 On 4 November 2020, a trial version app of the Tencent Video streaming service was launched exclusively for Nintendo Switch consoles officially distributed by Tencent in mainland China.
 An official version app will be launched at a later date.
 Funimation launched their own streaming app for the Nintendo Switch, featuring a reworked layout and new functions.
 The app became available via eShop in the United States and Canada on 15 December 2020, and will launch in various other countries at a later date, such as the United Kingdom and Ireland on 22 March 2021.
 A version of the Twitch app launched for the Nintendo Switch on 11 November 2021 in most regions worldwide.
 The eShop version of the app allows users to watch or follow any live or recorded content on Twitch, but does not support any native ability for Switch players to contribute content.
+The Twitch app for the Nintendo Switch was discontinued on 31 January 2024.

 Korg Gadget, a music production app, was released for the Nintendo Switch on 26 April 2018.
 InkyPen, a comics and manga subscription app, launched exclusively on the Switch worldwide in December 2018.
 Izneo, another comics and manga subscription service, was released for the Switch in February 2019.
 FUZE4, a text-based programming language app, was released in August 2019.